-Baked or Air fryed Sweet Potato Fries with Wasabi-Pea Dip is a healthy and dynamic duo of colors and flavors.
-The sweetness of the fries balance to perfection the spicy green wasabi-pea dip.
+Baked or Air fried Sweet Potato Fries with Wasabi & Pea Dip is a healthy and dynamic duo of colours and flavours.
+The sweetness of the fries balances to perfection the spicy green wasabi dip.

 Inspiration from Australia

-The combination come from a friend of my husband which learned it from an Australian Chef he met while travelling.
-The guys is not particularly into food but he was high on showing us this “one” discovery.
-I remember thinking; not wasabi… and it turned out surprisingly into one of the best combination I’ve had in years.
-Today, I’m thankful he showed us this Sweet Potato Fries with Wasabi-Pea Dip recipe, just like you will toward me soon.
+The combination comes from an Australian Chef we met while travelling.
+I remember thinking, not wasabi… and it turned out surprisingly to be one of the best combinations I’ve had in years.
+I’m thankful he showed us this recipe.

-- the use of sweet potatoes which is slightly better than white ones because they contain lots of vitamin A, are higher in fibres and has a lower glycemic index
+- Sweet potatoes are slightly better than white ones because they contain lots of vitamin A, are higher in fibre and have a lower glycemic index.

-- They are baked or air fried not fried so way less oil.
+- They are baked or air-fried, not fried, so they contain less oil.